pchemguy/spec-kit/templates/prespec-analysis.md

 Notes:

 - `## Notes` section is optional.
 - `## PREAMBLE` section is optional.
-This is the home for **global definitions, conventions, policies, etc.** applicable to all features.
+If present, this section contains cross-cutting, invariant rules, conventions, and policies that apply to multiple features and multiple superfeatures and MUST NOT be redefined locally.
 - Each `### Feature F[N] — [Feature Name]` subsection is populated following the `##### Feature Subtemplate`.
 - Each `### Superfeature SF[N] — [Superfeature Name]` subsection is populated following the `##### Superfeature Subtemplate`.